Man-portable radar: PPE PGSR-3i ‘Beagle’

-The PPE PGSR-3i ‘Beagle’ is a unique lightweight man-portable radar designed and produced by Pro Patria Electronics in Hungary.
+The PPE PGSR-3i ‘Beagle’ is a unique man-portable radar designed and produced by Pro Patria Electronics in Hungary.
+The system is transported in two backpacks with a weight of 25 kg each.
 It is capable of intercepting, detecting and tracking targets moving on or close to the ground.
 It can also classify and differentiate targets based on their size and movement characteristics.

 The PPE PGSR-3i ‘Beagle’ can operate on standard Bren Tronics military batteries as well as from a vehicle or mains power source.

 The PPE PGSR-3i ‘Beagle’ can scan from 11 to 360 degrees with a continuous 360-degree scanning.

 The PPE PGSR-3i ‘Beagle’ has automatic and manual doppler audio mode, artillery correction mode, continuous 360-degree scanning mode.
 The Beagle has detection ranges of 40 km for very large vehicles, 25 km for vehicles, and 10 km for pedestrians.
 It has an 5-minute setup time; it can be deployed very quickly.
 It works with FMCW radar technology, so it has a very low probability of intercept.
 It has its DSP integrated, so it can even be used with a suitable ruggedized tablet.
 With a rather large sensor volume of 58 L it is less man-portable than other comparable radars.